MicrosoftDocs/CordovaDocs/cordovadocs/2017/security/transmit-data-securely.md

 ---
 title: "Securely transmit data"
-description: "Securely transmit Cordova app data using SSL and certificate pinning.
+description: " Securely transmit Cordova app data using SSL and certificate pinning.
 Use the Intune MAM App SDK, Azure Mobile Apps, and the Azure App Service to speed up your workflow."
 author: "Chuxel"
 ms.author: "clantz"
 ---